Credits: 3 ECTS.

 Target: The International Summer School on “AI and Criminal Justice” is an advanced course open to graduates, PhD students, post-doctoral researchers as well as to practitioners from public and private sectors who intend to acquire an interdisciplinary and in-depth knowledge in the cutting-edge area of AI and criminal justice in its most recent developments at the international level.

 Contact Hours: the Summer School requires a comprehensive academic effort that includes 31 teaching hours.

 Course grading: 80% final exam and 20% class participation.
 The final exam consists in writing a short paper on a specific topic addressed during the course and approved by the coordinator/tutor.

-Modality of Attendance: The course is based on a blended learning model and it will be held both in presence at Luiss University and through Webex online platform.
+Modality of Attendance: The course will be held in presence at Luiss University.